szpak/gradle-pitest-plugin/README.md

 (since 0.33.0 - see [#7](https://github.com/szpak/gradle-pitest-plugin/issues/7));
  - `additionalMutableCodePaths` - additional classes to mutate (useful for integration tests with production code in a different module - since 1.1.4 - see [#25](https://github.com/szpak/gradle-pitest-plugin/issues/25))
- - `useClasspathFile` - enable passing additional classpath as a file content - useful for Windows users with lots of classpath elements (disabled by default) - since 1.2.2
+ - `useClasspathFile` - enable passing additional classpath as a file content (useful for Windows users with lots of classpath elements, disabled by default - since 1.2.2)

 For example: